ThinkXca/3DGS/README.md

 #### Try your scenes:

 ```
-# If you want to try your scenes, make sure your images are sorted in the time order, i.e. video data.
+# If you want to try your scenes, ensure your images are sorted in the time order, i.e. video data.
 The current version does not support unordered image sets.
-Then you can try the commands in demo.sh to run your own scenes.
+Then you can try the commands in demo.sh to run your scenes.

 # Please ensure that your neighboring images have sufficient overlap.